meschbach/js-junk-bucket/README.md

 # JS Utils

-The junk drawer of NodeJS utilities.
+The junk drawer of NodeJS utilities I've had to repeatedly write.